BingLiu-Lab/SZ-classification/README.md

 ## Introduction

 This repository contains all the code for multisite Schizophrenia (SZ) Classification by integrating structural magnetic resonance imaging data (sMRI) with polygenic risk score (PGRS).
-Details of the method are described in the article: [Multisite Schizophrenia Classification by Integrating Structural Magnetic Resonance Imaging Data with Polygenic Risk Score.]()
+Details of the method are described in the paper: [Multisite Schizophrenia Classification by Integrating Structural Magnetic Resonance Imaging Data with Polygenic Risk Score.]()

 ## Data